-- Training courses are available within the state through the Utah State Fire Marshal's Section, FEMA, U-Train, the Utah Valley University's Utah Fire and Rescue Academy (UFRA), and other approved sources. - Responders shall be trained in the proper safety procedures, as required by 29 CFR 1910.120 Subparagraph q, to use when approaching a hazardous materials site, shall have a working knowledge of how to use the DOT Emergency Response Guidebook, and shall know how to find shipping papers in trucks, aircraft, watercraft, and trains. - 3.
+- 1. Training courses are available with the state through the Utah State Fire Marshal's Section, FEMA, U-Train, Utah Valley University's Utah Fire and Rescue Academy (UFRA), and other approved sources. - 2.
+Responders shall be trained in the proper safety procedures, as required by 29 CFR 1910.120 subparagraph q, to use when approaching a hazardous materials site, shall have a working knowledge or how to use the DOT Emergency Response Guidebook, and shall know how to find shipping papers in trucks, aircrafts, watercraft, and trains. - 3.
 Responders shall have a basic understanding of and be able to apply ICS and other NIMS components. - 4.
-Managers who will fill the functionary positions in ICS should have specialized training to enable them to implement the assigned roles.
+Managers who fill the functionary positions in ICS should have specialized training to enable them to implement the assigned roles. - 5.
+All responders to hazardous materials incidents must be trained to the level required by OSHA Regulation 29 CFR 1910.120. - 6.
+Local Emergency Planning Committee members shall participate in a minimum of one exercise per year pertaining to the Emergency Response Plan (ERP).

-5. All responders to hazardous materials incidents must be trained to the level required by OSHA Regulation 29 CFR 1910.120.
+APPENDIX 1

-APPENDIX 1 - LIST OF ACRONYMS AND RECOGNIZED ABBREVIATIONS
+LIST OF ACRONYMS AND RECOGNIZED ABBREVIATIONS